msppstata/quant1/03-Get-help.md

 ### `options`
 * a list of one or more options can follow the comma
 * you only need one comma, even if there are multiple options
+* *remember, there are no commas between a list of variables
-* the comma is always place after any if or in statements
+* the comma is always placed after any if or in statements
 * options can be in any order
 * options can be abbreviated, just like regular commands
 * Examples of options
 ```
 list make in 1/5 , noobs
-list make in 1/5 , abbrev(5)
+list in 1/5 , abbrev(5)
 list make price in 1/5 , noobs divider mean(price)
 list make if price > 10000 , sepby(foreign)
 list make price foreign if price > 10000 , sepby(foreign)
 ```

 ### Example 3: tabstat
-* notice varlist is required for this command
-`tabstat if foreign==1` results in an error
+* notice varlist (at least one variable) is required for this command `tabstat if foreign==1` results in an error
 `tabstat price mpg weight`
 * The `by(varname)` option requires a single variable